storj-archived/linksharing/README.md

 $ linksharing run
 ```

-## Custom URL configuration and static site hosting
+## Custom URL configuration and static site hosting*

-[DRAFT] A user can now point their own domain name at their shared files and static websites.
-All one needs to do is add their access token and the root of their shared path to their external
-DNS registrar and CNAME to link.tardigradeshare.io.
-This uplink command will assist in the correct
+You can use your own domain for your linksharing and static site hosting with the following setup.
-configuration.
-One caveat is that we don't recommend utilizing this service for high traffic sites
-- due to security and cost-efficiency concerns - until we enable access to key shortening and page
+* We don't recommend utilizing this service for high traffic sites - due to security and cost-efficiency concerns - until we enable access to key shortening and page
 caching.
-Remember to set everything to READONLY.
+1. Share your READONLY file or directory via `uplink share --readonly --dns sj://<your path>`.
+The `--dns` flag will print out the dns information that you will need.

+2. Create your CNAME with our linksharing common URL (https://link.tardigradeshare.io).

+3. Create 3 TXT records with the following info.
+You will need to add the entire string (including the prefix) to your records.
+    a. `storj_grant-1`
+    b. `storj_grant-2`
+    c. `storj_root`

+4. That's it!
+You should be all set to share your files or directories with your custom domain.

+Examples:

+"bucket/image.png"
+"bucket" -> index.html
+"bucket/folder" -> myfiles